Expand description

 String

-using interpolation of runtime expressions. - Constructs parameters for the other string-formatting macros.
+args - Constructs parameters for the other string-formatting macros.

 - Expands to the line number on which it was invoked.